 No. Unless you like “more personalized advertising”, I think we’re all pretty tired of it.

 After you’ve made the appropriate selections, click Accept to move on.

 The privacy issues around Windows 10 are as important as they are murky.

-On the other hand, in Windows 10 Microsoft seems to be taking information gathering to a level never before seen in their flagship product, while also perceived as being less than transparent about what is collected, whether we opt out or not.
+On the other hand, in Windows 10, Microsoft seems to be taking information-gathering to a level never before seen in their flagship product, while also being perceived as less than transparent about what is collected, whether we opt-out or not.

 Regardless of the outcome, it’s important to be aware of the choices made available, even if they’re not the default, and make our own decisions.

 Footnotes & References